skeledrew/viki/README.md

 # VIKI Speech Recognition

-## Purpose of this application:
+## Purpose of this application

-This application is modified from Uberi/speech_recognition (https://github.com/Uberi/speech_recognition) Library for performing speech recognition, with support for several engines and APIs, online and offline.
+This application uses the Uberi/speech_recognition (https://github.com/Uberi/speech_recognition)
+Library for performing speech recognition, with support for several engines and APIs, online and offline.
 Speech recognition engine/API support:
 - CMU Sphinx (works offline)